edwardcarey/Airports/final/AS/WMKK/WMKK_readme.md

   * PMS East is preferred, but may not be used due to reasons like weather.
 Consequently, PMS West will be used instead.

 * PMS East and West are 'unique' in that after the merge point, aircraft are on downwind; whereas typically, aircraft would be on base, shortly turning final.
 Make sure to separate aircraft as required to avoid loss of separation when turning base or final.

+ **HOWEVER**

+ * HIRO (High Intensity Runway Operation) procedure has been implemented on 20th December 2024
+   * The implementation of HIRO aims to enhance runway capacity, reduce delays, and improve overall efficiency of aircraft movements.
+   * The HIRO procedures are designed to maximise runway utilisation and reduce the time aircraft occupy the runway
+   * HIRO objectives are to allow aircraft to land at their nearest runway (not consider the airlines)
+* During HIRO operation, all runway will be used with any two simutaneous departures and landings to optimise capacity.
+Both PMS West and PMS East may be use at the same time
+  * During occasional, PMS East may not be used due to reasons like weather.
+Consequently, PMS West and PMS South will be used instead.
+* During HIRO operation ;
+  * Both PMS West and East are used at the same time, airlines may use any nearest PMS for arrivals.
+  * Low-cost carriers (LCCs) may use any runway to land, For example ;
+      * Airasia flights that are westbound, using PMS East may use runway 32R when landing
+      * Malaysia Airlines flights that are eastbound, using PMS West may use runway 33 when landing
+  * PMS West and PMS South may be used when PMS East are not in used due to weather reasons
+      * Assign airlines to their nearest PMS or runway
+      * Both westbound and eastbound aircrafts may use either PMS West or South
+  * Keep in mind, its a dynamic operation meaning you may use runway 33 even using PMS East or use runway 32R even when using PMS West as there were no traffic nearby.
+Consider current traffics and situation.
+* Do check on Flightradar24 to see how they manage it in real life

 * **Do remember to assign the landing runway for arrivals when they are flying to the merge point**, as the STAR ends at the merge point (it is easier to implement it this way, due to game limitations).
   * **Choose a different runway by pressing the APP button again.**
 * Clear aircraft to descend to different altitudes according to their landing runway.